Rudolf Opitz

-Rudolf "Rudi" Opitz (1908–1939) was a German lithographer, Nazi Party opponent and victim.
+Rudolf "Rudi" Opitz (1908–1939) was a German lithographer, Nazi Party opponent.

-His name appears on the Rudi-Opitz-Straße, a service road (Anliegerstraße) in the de:Gohlis district of Leipzig.
+His name appears on the Rudi-Opitz-Straße, a service road (Anliegerstraße) in Leipzig-Gohlis.
 The Gohlis tram depot (Straßenbahnhof) was named Jugendbahnhof „Rudi Opitz“ from 1950 to 1994.

-From 1992 to 2004, Mittelschule „Rudi Opitz“ was the official, but seldom-used, name of the 94th School (Middle School), Schulgebäude Miltitzer Weg 3, de:Grünau, Leipzig.
+From 1992 to 2004, Mittelschule „Rudi Opitz“ was the official, but seldom-used, name of the 94th School (Secondary school), Schulgebäude Miltitzer Weg 3, Leipzig-Grünau.
 To 1992, Rudi-Opitz-Oberschule has been the official name of the previous polytechnic high school at the same location.